-Talk to Her and be Interested
+Talk to your au pair and be interested.

-In truth, there are many families who take on Au Pairs just to help with their busy lifestyles.
-Of course, an advantage of having an Au Pair is the help and support they can provide to your family.
+In truth, there are many families who host on Au Pairs just to help with their busy lifestyles.
+Of course, an advantage of having an Au Pair is the help, flexibility and support they can provide to your family.
 But if you merely use an Au Pair as a live in worker, you are not treating your Au Pair properly, and more importantly, you are failing to realise one or the best things about Au Pairs.
 That they can become real friends, and someone your children often adore!

-Rainbow can arrange Au Pair Social Meetings
+Rainbow can arrange Au Pair Social Meetings.

-Enrol Her at the Local Language School
+Enrol Your Au Pair at the Local Language School.

-Remember to include Her
+Remember to include your Au Pair.